songyy0415/epsilon/poincare_junior/documentation/simplification.md

 Since the next steps may duplicate parts of the expression, we need to seed each random node. a duplicated random node should evaluate to the same random number.

-For example, with this projection, both random should never approximate to a different value.
+For example, with this projection, both random should never approximate to different values.
 $$sinh(random())=\frac{e^{random()}-e^{-random()}}{2}$$

 Therefore, we seed each random in this step with an id.
 On approximation, random nodes with a same id will be approximated to the same value.